My Place (book)

-The book is widely studied in Public Schools across New South Wales as part of an 'Aboriginal Studies' program compulsory for all students.
+The book has been widely studied in schools across Australia.

 Synopsis

-Sally Morgan's My Place is a story of a young Aboriginal girl growing up to false heritage and not knowing where she is from.
-Recounts of several of Morgan's family members are told.
-The story setting revolves around Morgan's own hometown, Perth, Western Australia, and also Corunna Downs Station, managed by Alfred Howden Drake-Brockman.
-Morgan has four siblings, two brothers and two sisters.
-She faces many challenges, such as fitting in at school, getting good marks for acceptance in University, and living life without her father.
+My Place is the autobiographical account of Sally Morgan’s discovery of her family’s Indigenous roots, which were hidden from her during her childhood.
+The book revolves around Morgan's own hometown, Perth, Western Australia, and also Corunna Downs Station, managed by Alfred Howden Drake-Brockman.
+It covers Morgan's life growing up, and the challenges faced by her and her four siblings, It also recounts how in 1982, Morgan travelled back to her grandmother’s birthplace, and how a tentative search for information about her family turned into an overwhelming emotional and spiritual pilgrimage.

-My Place is the autobiographical account of Sally Morgan’s discovery of her family’s Indigenous roots.
-In 1982, Sally Morgan travelled back to her grandmother’s birthplace.
-What started as a tentative search for information about her family, turned into an overwhelming emotional and spiritual pilgrimage.
-My Place is an account of a search for truth into which a whole family is gradually drawn, finally freeing the tongues of the author’s mother and grandmother, allowing them to tell their own stories.
+The book includes accounts of the life of several of Morgan's family members, and becomes an account of a search for truth into which her whole family is gradually drawn, finally freeing the tongues of the author’s mother and grandmother, allowing them to tell their own stories.

 Critical opinions on Aboriginal representations in My Place

 Bain Attwood, Jackie Huggins

 In her essay "Always was always will be," Indigenous writer, activist and historian Jackie Huggins responds to Australian historian Bain Attwood's "deconstruction of Aboriginality" in his analysis of Sally Morgan's My Place, in addition to identifying problems that Huggins has with the book itself.
-Here is a brief excerpt from Huggins' essay:
+Huggins writes:

 "It cannot be denied that among those who have read My Place are (usually patronising) whites who believe that they are no longer racist because they have read it.
 It makes Aboriginality intelligible to non-Aboriginals, although there are different forms of Aboriginality which need to be considered also; otherwise these remain exclusionary and the danger is that only one ‘world view’ is espoused.

 "Precisely what irks me about My Place is its proposition that Aboriginality can be understood by all non-Aboriginals.
 Aboriginality is not like that.
 [Bain] Attwood states ‘like most other Aboriginal life histories, it requires little if any translation’.
 To me that is My Place’s greatest weakness – requiring little translation (to a white audience), therefore it reeks of whitewashing in the ultimate sense."

 (This quote of Bain's, in Huggins' essay, is in reference to the fact that My Place is written in English rather than an Aboriginal language, and Bain believes this illegitimizes its status as a reputable Aboriginal text.)

 However, Huggins also rejects Attwood for defining the aboriginality of others:

 Foremostly, I detest the imposition that anyone who is non-Aboriginal [such as Attwood] can define my aboriginality for me and my race.
 Neither do I accept any definition of aboriginality by non-Aboriginals as it insults my intelligence, spirit and soul, and negates my heritage.